Felix Zabala: Willie Martinez

 Willie Martinez was entering Miami's boxing scene, and it was Zabala who helped him put together his first program.
 The good relations between Martinez and Zabala didn't last.
 For months they fought over the rights to Miguel “Happy” Lora, the celebrated Colombian bantamweight Zabala had guided over several years to a world championship.
 In 1986 Zabala had to cancel a show at Tamiami Park because, he claimed, Martinez stole two of the principal fighters on the program.
 Zabala decided by then that his only recourse was to publicly denounce Martinez as the drug trafficker most people suspected he was.
 Zabala made the announcement on Spanish-language radio and called a press conference.
 This displeased Martinez to the point that he paid two Metro-Dade Police officers to stop Zabala and his wife as they were leaving a restaurant.
 A few minutes into a search of Zabala's car, the officers pulled out a bag of cocaine and handcuffed him.

 Martinez was arrested in 1988 and pleaded guilty to drug and money-laundering charges and agreed to turn in his associates; two years later he had helped lock up three cops, a DEA agent, and other crooks.
 His testimony also helped to convict Miami Beach Mayor Alex Daoud on corruption charges in 1993.
 Instead of the life prison term he could have received, he received a nine-year sentence.
 At his sentencing Martinez testified that he had paid the two officers to plant the coke on Zabala and to provide protection and perform other favors.

 The Last Years of Boxing Promotion

-Felix Zabala had inked a deal with Galavision and also staged two programs at the Club Fantasy Show.
+Felix Zabala had signed a deal with Galavision and also staged two programs at the Club Fantasy Show.
 Telemundo broadcast a lot of Zabala cards at the Mahi Temple and at the Curtis Ivy Police Athletic League gym in Homestead.
 The day after the fights, Zabala would ship a video of the matches to WAPA-TV, Channel 4, in San Juan, Puerto Rico.
 The station would air the show, and from there the video would be distributed throughout the rest of Latin America.
 Zabala had been following this practice (independent of his network television deals) for about two decades, ensuring that the programs reach his most passionate audiences.

 On January 8, 2001, a stroke ended his career leaving him with little ability for speech and movement.